Samsung/CAS/client/README.md

 CAS Client requires built libetrace.so file.
 Please check "Building CAS libraries" in main [README.md](../README.md).

+## Libftdb library

+For operations on Function Type DataBase (FTDB) CAS client requires libftdb.so library.
+Information about building this library is also available in main [README.md](../README.md).

 # Usage

 CAS Client can be run from commandline using `cas` command located in main repo directory.